Speldosa/DMXmidiator/README.md

-A readme is on its way!
+A readme is on its way.